rochabr/muster-point-location/README.md

 #### Project download and configuration

-1. Follow the instructions in this link to install Amplify and configure the CLI.
+1. Follow the instructions [in this link](https://docs.amplify.aws/start/getting-started/installation/q/integration/ios) to install Amplify and configure the CLI.
-2. Download the project from the GitHub repository.
+2. Download or clone the project from the GitHub repository.
-3. On the main folder, open a terminal and run the following command to install the Amplify Libraries and the AWS Location SDK:
+3. On the main folder, open a terminal and run the following command to install the **Amplify Libraries** and the **AWS Location SDK**:

 ```
 pod install –repo-update